Pandemic fallout: NCAA slashes distribution by $375 million

 Some $53.6 million will be distributed to Division I schools through the Equal Conference Fund, which pays each conference about $1.6 million.

-That, at least, was good news to Gumbart and nine A-Sun schools.
+That, at least, was good news to Atlantic Sun commissioner Ted Gumbart and nine A-Sun schools with athletic budgets that are a fraction of Clemson’s.

 “That’s kind of the lifeblood,” Gumbart said.
 “That’s what we use to do business.
 So that is much more important for the A-Sun than it would be for the SEC or a Power Five conference.”

 The remainder of the $225 million will be proportionally distributed through seven other funds.
-That’s where the A-Sun and mid-major schools like it will take a big hit.
+That’s where A-Sun schools and other mid-majors will take a big hit.

-“We were expecting about $5.8 million dollars and we’re going to get less than half of that,” Gumbart said.
-“It simply limits what we can provide to our schools.
-It’s going to be a tough recovery year.”
+“We were expecting about $5.8 million dollars, and we’re going to get less than half of that,” Gumbart said.
+“It simply limits what we can provide to our schools.”

-New Mexico State athletic director Mario Moccia said via email that it was too early to tell exactly what impact the smaller NCAA contribution might be but noted “a possible $500,000 reduction with our budget would be extremely significant.”